tytydraco/yessleep/out/I_Think_My_Roommate_is_a_Vampire.md

 It started about a year ago when my old roommate decided to move in with his girlfriend without any warning.
 His name was on the lease too, and I could have just forfeited my half of the deposit and found a cheaper place, but that's really hard to do on short notice, especially in the middle of a semester.
 So, I put out ads everywhere I could think of online and around campus for a new roommate, not really expecting much.

 To my initial delight I got a nibble within a week.
 She was a quiet grad student who'd had some sort of falling out with her own roommate and needed a place to land.
 Perfect!
 Or so I thought.
 She moved in and covered her half of the expenses when bills came due at the start of the next month.
-It looked like I managed to dodge a bullet, and maybe in my relief I ignored a few signs I should have picked up on.
+It looked like I managed to dodge a bullet, and maybe in my relief at not being evicted I ignored a few signs I should have picked up on.

 You see, I almost never saw my roommate.
 She stayed locked up in her room most days when I was home.
 Though I occasionally bumped into her watching something on our shared TV late at night.
 Her explanations were reasonable.
 Night shift work as a medical intern, sleep schedules, all that seemed legit.